After your screening

 You must take your ARC with you when you go to your reporting meetings.

-If you haven’t received your ARC or you’ve lost it
+If you have not received your ARC or you’ve lost it

 Contact Migrant Help to let them know.
 You’ll need to give them your Home Office or port reference number.